RubiconDeFi/docs/src/pages/docs/protocol/rubicon-market/rubicon-market.md

 description: Overview and documentation for Rubicon's order book contract
 ---

-# 📊 RubiconMarket
+# 📊 Rubicon Market

 ## Overview

-The RubiconMarket smart contract implements on-chain order books and a matching engine for peer-to-peer trading of ERC-20 tokens.
+The Rubicon Market smart contract implements on-chain order books and a matching engine for peer-to-peer trading of ERC-20 tokens.

 An order book is a list of buy and sell orders for an asset, sorted by price.
 This contract implements each ERC20/ERC20 order book as two double-linked sorted lists, one for the Buy-side and one for the Sell-side of the given market.

 The contract uses an escrow model for liquidity; when a limit order is placed on the book, those tokens are sent to the contract.
-If/when the order is filled, the contract matches the traders directly and the tokens are sent.
+If/when an order is filled, the contract matches the traders directly and the tokens are sent to each party.
 An order can be canceled and the contract will return the tokens to the sender.

-RubiconMarket is a derivative work of MakerDAO's [OasisDEX](https://oasisdex.com/) and inherits the open-source AGPL-3.0 license.
+Rubicon Market is a derivative work of MakerDAO's open-source [OasisDEX](https://oasisdex.com/) and inherits the AGPL-3.0 license.

 ## Trading Functions

-#### offer()
+### offer()

 ```
+    function offer(
+        uint256 pay_amt,
+        ERC20 pay_gem,
+        uint256 buy_amt,
-    function offer(uint pay_amt, ERC20 pay_gem, uint buy_amt, ERC20 buy_gem, uint pos)
+        ERC20 buy_gem,
+        uint256 pos,
-        public returns (uint)
+    ) public returns (uint256)
 ```

 | Parameter Name         | Type        | Description                                                                                                                       |